Florian2301/Taskmanager/README.md

 This full-stack project is build with Java and Spring Boot as backend and Javascript with React and Typescript as frontend.
 For the frontend I additionally used webpack as middleware and react-bootstrap for CSS-Styling.
+The SQL-database was setup with xampp and phpmyadmin.
+Testing the database with postman.

 It is a simple taskmanager to add, show and delete tasks.
 When you add a new task, you can add it with a title and shown as "completed" or not "completed".
 The reason for the initial "completed" setting is, that a method to update a single task (setting it as "completed") is not implemented yet.
 I have tried but was facing a cross-origin error which I was not able to solve in a short period of time.